 In making the train/test split, we've also set the random_state parameter, which is a random number seed.
 Using this parameter allows for a consistent train/test split across runs of this notebook.
 Otherwise, the random splitting procedure would select a different 20% of the data for testing each time the code was run.
 Finally, observe that similar to our initial illustration of model fitting, we are still only going to use a single feature here: EDUCATION.
 We are doing this just to show how to split data and calculate different model performance metrics.
 We will try other features later when we go in to detail on how different machine learning models work, and seek to create the best model we can to deliver to our client.

 The first argument to train_test_split is the features, in this case just EDUCATION, and the second argument is the response.
 There are four outputs: the features of the samples in the training and testing sets, respectively, and the corresponding response variables that go with these sets of features.
-All this function has done is randomly select 20% of the row indices from the data set and subset out these features and responses as testing data, leaving the rest as training.
+All this function has done is randomly select 20% of the row indices from the data set and subset out these features and responses as testing data, leaving the rest for training.
 Now that we have our training and testing data, it's good to make sure the nature of the data is the same between these sets.
 In particular, is the fraction of the positive class similar?
 You can observe this in the following output: